elena-krismer/Project_FASTQtrimmer/Report/Report.md

           write summary file with count of filtered and trimmed reads
 ```

-**Following procedures should be mentioned explicetlly, as they are fundamental for a valid output:**
+**Following procedures should be mentioned explicitly, as they are fundamental for a valid output:**

 - The determined Phred scale gets passed to the trim_quality and filter_quality function to adjust the quality score.

-- The sequence and the quality line always get passed together to the trimming functions, to avoid a shift in quality score of the bases.
+- The sequence and the quality line always get passed together to the trimming functions, to avoid a shift in the quality score of the bases.

-- During the first iteration over the list, the quality line will be converted to a bytearray and will only be translated in to an ASCII character string when the read gets written into the outputfile.
+- During the first iteration over the list, the quality line will be converted to a bytearray and will only be translated into an ASCII character string when the read gets written into the output file.

 ### 4.2.
 Statistics
-Additonally, to the trimming function the program has a statisitc function implemented.
+Additionally, to the trimming function, the program has a statistic function implemented.
 This operation provides instead of a trimmed and filtered FASTQ file, a statistics-summary file for the given FASTQ file.
-Containing: the mean quality of a read, the  mean quality of the top and calculate the worst 10% of the reads (**find better definition**), the average spot length, as well as the amount of bases and the total number of reads.
+Containing: the mean quality of a read, the mean quality of the top and calculate the worst 10% of the reads (**find better definition**), the average spot length, as well as the number of bases and the total number of reads.
-This operation will only be contuct, when it is explicitelly specified by the user (see 5.
+This operation will only be conducted when it is explicitly specified by the user (see 5.
 Program Manual).

-- **Statistics**: this function provide the average of quality in the reads, the best and the worst 10% of the reads accoring to the quality.
+- **Statistics**: this function provides the average of quality in the reads, the best and the worst 10% of the reads according to the quality.

 ```{p}
     run(takes argparse arguments)